Some posts contain compensated links. Please read this disclaimer for more info.

 Into the tower’s sides are embedded the skulls of rebels who fought against Ottoman rule.
 Seeing that they are being overrun, the rebels’ leader Stevan Sinđelić initiated a huge explosion, killing himself, his soldiers, and many enemies in the process.
 Yes, seeing the remains of those people like that may shock you a little, but the place also gave me a lot to think about, and I sincerely recommend you visit it.

 What was once a street filled with artisans and merchants is today a great place to relax and unwind in the very heart of Niš.
 Another relict of Ottoman rule, Tinkers Alley (Kazandžijsko sokače), was built in the 18th century.
-As time passed, however, the merchants were slowly pushed out of there, with the last ones leaving in the late 20th century.
+However, the merchants were slowly pushed out of there as time passed, with the last ones leaving in the late 20th century.

 Also in the city center, in Obrenovićeva Street, is Andonović Palace.
 Now, this was not a place used by any king or anything of the sort.
 No, instead, it was the home of a wealthy merchant.
 Built in the period between two world wars, this is an exquisite example of neoclassical architecture very much worth at least a minute of your time when you’re walking through the city center.